richardoyelabi/richardoyelabi/README.md

 - 💓 I enjoy designing complex systems to the ugliest 😋 details and making them go rarrr!!! as efficiently as possible.
 - 📚 I've got experience with Python, Django, Docker, PHP, WordPress, AWS,..
-- 👀 I've also got some experience with client-side JavaScript, React.js, HTML, CSS and Bootstrap CSS
+- 👀 I've also got some experience with client-side JavaScript, React.js, HTML, CSS and Bootstrap CSS.
 - 🤓 I geek out over anything tech, science or just innovative!
 - 💞️ We should be friends.
 You'll love me.